j50n/deno-proc/README.md

 #### An Example

-This example shows how `proc(...)` is used to generate a process definition.
-In this case, I am going to pass in a `string` and get back a `Uint8Array`. `gzip` is just getting a stream of bytes in both cases of course.
+This example shows how `runner(...)` is used to generate a process definition.
+In this case, I am going to pass in a `string` and get back a `Uint8Array`.
+`gzip` is just getting a stream of bytes in both cases of course.
 Our definition is translating for us.

 ```ts
 /**